RinLovesYou/Flipnote-Encoder/README.md

 # FAQ
 * Q: why won't it play on my dsi?
 A: You don't have the flipnote private key
 * Q: Can you give it to me?
 A: no good luck googling for it
+* Q: I can't upload it to freenote!
+Why?
+A: It doesn't magically know your user information.
+Edit and save it in Flipnote Studio to upload it.
 * Q: Can you add x?
 A: Yes!
 Maybe! suggest in [issues](https://github.com/RinLovesYou/Flipnote-Signer/issues)

 discord: Rin#6969